dataspread/dataspread-web/README.md

 ## Contributing

 To work with the DataSpread source code, follow the [developer setup guide][developer_setup].
+Read the [contributing guide](CONTRIBUTING) before making a pull request.
 Contributions are welcome!

 For bugs and feedback, please use the [GitHub Issues][issues].